yhu02/devOpsGroup13/README.md

 # Additional Feature (Optional):
 Explainability in Dependency Mapping – Providing insights into how and why cloud resources are interlinked.

-# Local instlalation on host machine
+# Local installation on host machine
 # Frontend is served as static files via backend
-cd frontend; npm run build
-cd backend; npm run build
-cd backend; npm run start
+Copy .env-template to .env and fill in env variables cd frontend; npm run build cd backend; npm run build cd backend; npm run start

 # Local installation using Dockerfile
-docker build -t cloudvisualizer . docker run -p 3000:3000 cloudvisualizer
+Copy .env-template to .env and fill in env variables docker build -t cloudvisualizer . docker run -p 3000:3000 cloudvisualizer